Barnwell: Will Deshaun Watson, Carson Wentz crash back to earth?

 Wentz was devastating when defenses were backed up against their own goal lines.
 He threw 22 red zone touchdown passes -- without a pick -- and took zero sacks.
 His 96.7 Total QBR and 116.0 passer rating were best in the league among qualifying passers through Week 14.
 This after a rookie season in which Wentz posted a 35.8 Total QBR in the red zone, which was 27th in the league.
 His passer rating of 90.0 was better, but it pushed Wentz to only 21st in the league alongside Trevor Siemian.

 When Wentz went down, the Eagles were averaging 5.46 points per trip to the red zone.
-(These numbers count field goals as worth three points and touchdowns worth 6.95 points.).
+(These numbers count field goals as worth three points and touchdowns worth 6.95 points.)
 That was the best mark in football, though Philadelphia dropped to 5.20 points per trip after Wentz was replaced by an initially ineffective Foles.
 The Jaguars were the only team to top Pederson's offense, with Blake Bortles & Co. averaging 5.35 points per excursion into the red zone.

 Regardless of whether you use 5.46 or 5.20 as the Eagles' baseline for 2017, it's tough to stay that effective in the red zone.
 From 2001 to '16, 98 teams averaged five points or more per trip inside the 20.
 The following season, just 29 of those 98 teams were able to keep their inside-the-20 success going.
 The list includes four Manning-era Colts teams and eight Brady-led Patriots teams, though there's only two Rodgers seasons and nary a back-to-back appearance from the likes of Brees, Ben Roethlisberger or Russell Wilson.

 Those 98 offenses declined by an average of just under a half-point per drive in the red zone.
 On the whole, the offenses lost an average of 39 points from the previous season, and they won an average of one fewer game than they did the prior season.
-The Eagles might be slightly less sensitive to a red zone decline on offense because their defense is so good, but it would be an impressive feat if Wentz could do as much in the red zone as he did last season before getting injured.
+The Eagles might be slightly less sensitive to a red zone decline on offense because their defense is so good, but it would be an impressive feat if Wentz could do as much in the red zone as he did last season before getting hurt.

 Cutting back on interceptions